BlockchainCommons/lethekit/doc/installation.md

 [Install `arduino-cli`](https://arduino.github.io/arduino-cli/installation/)

+### Install the Arduino IDE

+After installing the Arduino IDE run it once and let it create the default sketchbook `~/Arduino`.

+Follow the directions at
+[SAMD51 Thing Plus Hookup Guide](https://learn.sparkfun.com/tutorials/samd51-thing-plus-hookup-guide/setting-up-the-arduino-ide) to setup the Arduino for working with the SAMD51.

 ### Install Lethe Kit on your system

 The Lethe Kit software can be placed anywhere you like.
 It does not